What is it?

 What to do?

 If you believe this is happening to you or someone you know, please contact the Police, as this is a criminal offence.
-Then please contact us to speak to our dedicated Intervention & Enforcement Team.
+Then please contact us to speak to our Intensive Housing Support Team.
 Our priority is to ensure people feel safe in their home.

 Reports can also be made anonymously via Crimestoppers on 0800 555 111.